algosup/2022-2023-project-3-harfang3d-binding-Project-2-group/Documents/research/research_document.md

 ## Who is the client

 HARFANG®3D builds real-time 3D tools for industry professionals.
 Its software suite is tailored to developers, designers and engineers aiming to efficiently and seamlessly develop, implement & deploy 3D solutions (HMI, VR/AR, simulation, interactive 3D), regardless of development language or platform constraints.
+Founded in 2016 and  is located in Orléans.

 ## His/her field